plantain-00/SubsNoti/public/doc/api/Send token via email.md

-# Create an authentication credential for a given email
+# Send token via email

 will send a link with it to the given email.

 ## Url

-/api/authentication_credential
+/api/token_sent

 ## Method